 Hours of Operation

-We know tires are expensive.
+As a towing company, we know tires are expensive.
 We also know most drivers mean to keep up with their tire maintenance programs, but driving often gets in the way.
 Until you drop a tread, or pick-up a bolt, it’s easy to forget about your tires.
 Problem is, tires are very unforgiving, and will eat up your profits any chance they get.
 Don’t let them.
 Here’s how.
 Any tire showing damage is trying to tell you something.
 You might need an alignment if you see certain patterns, so knowing which tire patterns to look for helps you identify the problem.
 Tire sites usually have a chart on types of damage to expect with each problem.

 Keep tires of the same diameter together (New with new.
 Used with used).
 If not, you end up with one tire skipping and scraping the road because it isn’t the same size.
 Premature wear isn’t pretty.